danielbrendel/dnyCorvusChat/Chatserver/README.md

 		- Argument 1 (Byte): The current ping value which the client must send back (pong)
 	+ "ClientCount": 0x04 (5 bytes in size) This message is used to tell the clients the current amount of connected clients
 		- Argument 1 (Integer): The amount of current connected clients
-	+ "ClientInfo": 0x05 (1 + sizeof(clinfo_s) bytes in size) This message contains client informations which a client wants to see
+	+ "ClientInfo": 0x05 (1 + sizeof(clinfo_s) bytes in size) This message contains client information which a client wants to see
-		- Argument 1 (clinfo_s): A structure containing the client informations
+		- Argument 1 (clinfo_s): A structure containing the client information
 	+ "MOTD": 0x06 (1 + variable string length) This message contains the current MOTD information
 		- Argument 1 (String): The MOTD text (lines delimited by special delimiter)
 	+ "ChanCount": 0x07 (5 bytes in size) This message contains the amount of existing channels
 		- Argument 1 (Integer): The amount of existing channels
-	+ "ChanInfo": 0x08 (1 + sizeof(chaninfo_s) bytes in size) This message contains informations about a channel
+	+ "ChanInfo": 0x08 (1 + sizeof(chaninfo_s) bytes in size) This message contains information about a channel
-		- Argument 1 (chaninfo_s): The channel informations
+		- Argument 1 (chaninfo_s): The channel information
 	+ "ChanUsers": 0x09 (1 + MAX_NETWORK_STRING_LENGTH + MAX_CHANUSERS_STRING_LENGTH bytes in size) This message contains a list of channel users of a specific channel
 		- Argument 1 (String): The channel name
 		- Argument 2 (String): The list of users, each name delimited with a specific delimiter